Weak and strong no-arbitrage conditions for continuous financial markets: No Increasing Profit

 \section{No Increasing Profit}

 An increasing profit represents an investment opportunity which does not require any initial investment nor any line of credit and, moreover, generates an increasing wealth process, yielding a non-zero final wealth with strictly positive probability.
-From a financial point of view, the notion of increasing profit represents the most egregious form of arbitrage and, therefore, should be banned from any reasonable financial model.
+As such, the notion of increasing profit represents the most egregious form of arbitrage and, therefore, should be banned from any reasonable financial model.
 The following theorem characterises the NIP condition.
-At no extra cost, we state and prove the result for general locally square-integrable semimartingales, in the sense of Def.
-II.2.27 of \cite{JS}.
+At no extra cost, we state and prove the result for general locally square-integrable semimartingales, in the sense of Definition II.2.27 of \cite{JS}.